top of page

 Math: We will be continuing with Christian Light Education (CLE).
 As the homeschool math saying goes, "If it ain't broke, don't fix it."
 I am also using CLE for my older son in general, but we will be using Jacob's Geometry by Master Books (with videos) since CLE does not have a Sunrise Edition available for Geometry yet.
 I generally avoid Master Books, though, since they publish a history curriculum that discusses iconoclasm as if it's a good thing, and it's actually a heresy.

 Geography: I love Down to Earth Geography, so I'm hoping it is not too redundant with our Social Studies curriculum.
 I think the short exercises are perfect for helping kids memorize where things are, since when they label various countries, etc. they are doing so in connection with interesting facts and questions.
-This year, I am writing down some of the answers for my son as he answers them (which is a method that Susan Wise Bauer (of The Well-Trained Mind) recommends for kids that are overwhelmed by thinking of what to write, and writing at the same time.
-(I am not writing the labeling part, but the questions that require connections and critical thinking.)
+(Even though I love this curriculum, and actually purchased it through the 6th grade level because it is getting harder to find, I'm a bit worried we won't have time for it since math seems to be taking longer at the late 3rd grade/4th grade level!)

-Grammar: We are sticking with BJU Press English for Grammar and basic writing.
+English Writing/Grammar: We are sticking with BJU Press English for grammar and basic writing.
+(We might supplement with CAP Writing & Rhetoric Fable if we have time.)

 Critical Thinking: We will continue with Building Thinking Skills 1.